Have you heard about the fourth trimester?

 The International Hip Dysplasia Institute warn: “The baby’s legs should not be tightly wrapped straight down and pressed together.
 Swaddling infants with the hips and knees in an extended position may increase the risk of hip dysplasia and dislocation.
 It is important to leave room for the hips to move.”

-Here is a video on the correct and hip-safe way to swaddle your baby:
+You can see a video about the correct and hip-safe way to swaddle your baby in our article, How To Swaddle A Baby.

 For more information, visit the website of the International Hip Dysplasia Institute.